-- high temperatures and moisture stress during flowering and podding; - greater native budworm pressure; - · less branching and flowering sites; and - shorter plants and lower podset, which makes harvest more difficult.
+- high temperatures and moisture stress during flowering and podding; - greater native budworm pressure; - less branching and flowering sites; and - shorter plants and lower podset (making the crop more difficult to harvest).

-Late-sown crops run the risk of being too short to harvest satisfactorily in many areas, along with the risk of high temperatures and dry conditions during flowering and pod- fill reducing yields.
-Spring sowing is desirable in some higher rainfall areas, or areas with a longer growing season.
+Late sown crops run the risk of being too short to harvest satisfactorily in many areas, along with the risk of high temperatures and dry conditions during flowering and pod-fill reducing yields.
+Spring seeding is desirable in some higher-rainfall areas, or areas with a longer growing season.

-Pulse Australia states that yield losses of up to 200 kg/ha of lentil can be expected for every week sowing is delayed.
+Pulse Australia states that yield losses of up to 200 kg/ha of lentil can be expected for every week seeding is delayed.7

-Lentil sowing dates are often a compromise between delaying sowing to reduce disease without severely reducing yield potential with delays.
+Lentil seeding dates are often a compromise between delaying seeding to reduce disease without severely reducing yield potential with delays.